close2code-palm/qiwigram/README.md

-Test task with pyQiwiP2P, aiogram and asyncpg
-To run this:
+Test task with python3.10, used libriries: pyQiwiP2P, aiogram and asyncpg To run this:
 - git clone
 - py -m venv venv